THIS WEBPAGE IS ALSO AVAILABLE

 The value of human respect depends upon the context in which it is sought.
 If it is in conformity with God’s wishes, this is good indeed.
 But if it is not, the desire to “fit in” could well lead us like lemmings off a cliff, with our souls falling into hell as well!

-For example, relativism has become, ironically, orthodoxy although it is being replaced more and more by political correctness.
+For example, relativism has become, ironically, orthodoxy although it is being replaced more and more by political correctness, what we also call wokeism.
 Many young people are gravitating towards secular humanism or occult practices.
-The “if it feels good do it” mentality of the sixties is still very much among us.
+The “if it feels good do it” mentality of the 1960's is still very much with us.

 It has eerie echoes of the Satanist challenge to God: “Do what thou wilt” rather than “Thy will be done.”
 And given our fallen human nature, such thinking can be very infectious and spread like wildfire!

 This doesn’t mean acting “holier than thou”, of course.
-It means rather letting Christ live in you and treating others as He suggested to the scribe in the Gospel (CHECK): loving your neighbor as yourself.
+It means rather letting Christ live in you and treating others as He suggested to the scribe in the Gospel (Mark 12:28-31).
+That is to say, loving your neighbor as yourself.
 It means, for example:

 • Holding your tongue and not spreading malicious gossip, or dirty jokes

-• Not overindulging in alcohol or doing so called “recreational” drugs, as these can cloud your mind and your will in all sorts of ways
+• Not overindulging in alcoholic beverages or doing so called “recreational” drugs, as these can cloud your mind and your will in all sorts of nasty ways

 • Not looking to cheat others in daily financial transactions, be they large or small